SantiagoLopezDavid/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/README.md

 |Mushrooms|1|
 |BBQ Sauce|1|

+- The most common exclusion is Cheese with 4 requests.

 **4. Generate an order item for each record in the customers_orders table in the format of one of the following:**
 - Meat Lovers
 - Meat Lovers - Exclude Beef